PoisotLab/ms_networkary_classifiers/README.md

 One key element for real-life data that can make the prediction exercise more tractable is that some interactions can safely be assumed to be impossible;
-indeed, a lot of networks admit a stochastic block model as a good approximation [*e.g.* @Xie2017ComCom].
-In ecological networks, this can be due to spatial constrains [@Valdovinos2019MutNet], or to the long-standing knowledge that some links are "forbidden" due to traits [@Olesen2011MisFor] or abundances [@Canard2014EmpEva].
-The matching rules [@Strona2017ForPer; @Olito2015SpeTra] can be incorporated in the model either by adding compatibility traits, or by *only* training the model on pairs of species that are not likely to be forbidden links; having this information would allow to assemble training/testing sets that have true negatives, and in this situation, it may be possible to use the more usual 70/30 split.
+indeed, a lot of networks can be reasonably well described using a stochastic block model [*e.g.* @Xie2017ComCom].
+In ecological networks, this can be due to spatial constraints [@Valdovinos2019MutNet], or to the long-standing knowledge that some links are "forbidden" due to traits [@Olesen2011MisFor] or abundances [@Canard2014EmpEva].
+The matching rules [@Strona2017ForPer; @Olito2015SpeTra] can be incorporated in the model either by adding compatibility traits, or by *only* training the model on pairs of species that are not likely to be forbidden links.
+Knowledge of true negative interactions could be propagated in training/testing sets that have true negatives, and in this situation, it may be possible to use the more usual 70/30 split for training/testing folds as the need to protect against potential unbalance is lowered.
 Besides forbidden links, a real-life case that may arise is multi-interaction or multi-layer networks [@Pilosof2017MulNat].
 These can be studied using the same general approach outlined here, either by assuming that pairs of species can interact in more than one way (wherein one would train a model for each type of interaction,